Agrobacterium tumefaciens: Disease management

 Crown gall disease caused by Agrobacterium tumefaciens can be controlled by using various methods.
 The best way to control this disease is to take preventative measures, such as sterilizing pruning tools so as to avoid infecting new plants.
 Performing mandatory inspections of nursery stock and rejecting infected plants as well as not planting susceptible plants in infected fields are also valuable practices.
 Avoiding wounding the crowns/roots of the plants during cultivation is important for preventing disease.
 In horticultural techniques in which multiple plants are joined to grow as one, such as budding and grafting these techniques lead to plant wounds.
 Wounds are the primary location of bacterial entry into the host plant.
 Therefore, it is advisable to perform these techniques during times of the year when Agrobacteria are not active.
 Control of root-chewing insects is also helpful to reduce levels of infection, since these insects cause wounds (aka bacterial entryways) in the plant roots.
 It is recommended that infected plant material be burned rather than placed in a compost pile due to the bacteria's ability to live in the soil for many years.

 Biological control methods are also utilized in managing this disease.
 During the 1970s and 1980s, a common practice for treating germinated seeds, seedlings, and rootstock was to soak them in a suspension of K84.
-K84 is composed of A. radiobacter, which is a species related to A. tumefaciens but is not pathogenic.
+K84 is a strain of Rhizobium rhizogenes (formerly classified under A. radiobacter, but later reclassified) which is a species related to A. tumefaciens but is not pathogenic.
 K84 produces a bacteriocin (agrocin 84) which is an antibiotic specific against related bacteria, including A. tumefaciens.
 This method, which was successful at controlling the disease on a commercial scale, had the risk of K84 transferring its resistance gene to the pathogenic Agrobacteria.
-Thus, in the 1990s, the use of a genetically engineering strain of K84, known as K-1026, was created.
+Thus, in the 1990s, a deletion mutant strain based on K84, known as K1026, was created.
 This strain is just as successful in controlling crown gall as K84 without the caveat of resistance gene transfer.